ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphere_80_upgrade.md

 {{site.data.keyword.attribute-definition-list}}

-# Upgrading VMware vSphere software from vSphere 7.0 to 8.0
+# Upgrading vSphere software from version 7.0 to 8.0
 {: #vs_vsphere_80-upgrade}

-You can upgrade the VMware vCenter Server® vSphere software on your instances to version 8.0.
+You can upgrade the VMware vSphere® software on your {{site.data.keyword.vcf-flex-short}} instances to version 8.0.

-## Procedure to upgrade vCenter Server vSphere software from 7.0 to 8.0
-{: #vs_vsphere_80-upgrade-procedure}

-### Before you begin
+## Before you begin the upgrade
 {: #vs_vsphere_80_upgrade-procedure-before}

 * If you encounter a problem during the upgrade process, use the {{site.data.keyword.vmwaresolutions_short}} upgrade ticket that you opened at the beginning of the process to [contact IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
-If required, IBM Support will open tickets with Broadcom Support.
+If required, {{site.data.keyword.IBM}} Support opens tickets with Broadcom® Support.
-* You must follow the support process to ensure that {{site.data.keyword.vmwaresolutions_short}} provides Broadcom Support with all the information about the vCenter Server design and setup, and the {{site.data.keyword.cloud_notm}} information.
+* You must follow the support process so that VMware Solutions can provide Broadcom Support with all the information about the VMware vCenter Server® design and setup, and the {{site.data.keyword.cloud_notm}} information.
-* By following the support process, you ensure that accurate information is shared with Broadcom Support, which shortens the support experience.
-After IBM Support provides the necessary information to Broadcom Support, you can interact with Broadcom Support directly.
+* By following the support process, accurate information can be shared with Broadcom Support, which shortens the support experience.
+After {{site.data.keyword.IBM_notm}} Support provides the necessary information to Broadcom Support, you can interact with Broadcom Support directly.
-* Ensure that you keep a record of all the new passwords and credentials that you create as part of the upgrade process.
-IBM Support requires these credentials at the end of the upgrade process to update their internal database.
+* Keep a record of all the new passwords and credentials that you create as part of the upgrade process.
+IBM Support requires these credentials at the end of the upgrade process to update its internal database.

-### Procedure to set the cluster Distributed Resource Schedule to manual
+## Procedure to set the cluster DRS to manual
 {: #vs_vsphere_80_upgrade-procedure-drs}

-You must set the cluster Distributed Resource Schedule (DRS) to manual to prevent unexpected migrations during the upgrade process.
+You must set the cluster DRS (Distributed Resource Schedule) to manual to prevent unexpected migrations during the upgrade process.

-Complete the following steps from the vCenter Server user interface.
+Complete the following steps from the vSphere Web Client:
 1. Select **Host and Clusters > Cluster > Configure > DRS**.
 2. Click **EDIT**.
 3. Set the **DRS** field to **Manual**.

-### Procedure to create a standard switch for the new vCenter Server Appliance
+## Procedure to create a standard switch for the new vCenter Server Appliance
 {: #vs_vsphere_80_upgrade-procedure-vcsa}

 Temporarily install the new vCenter Server Appliance that you deploy onto a vSphere Standard Switch.
 One of the existing `vmnics` is reassigned from the distributed switch during the upgrade.

-Complete the following steps from the vCenter Server user interface.
+Complete the following steps from the vSphere Web Client:
 1. Select **Hosts and Clusters > HOST > Configure > Virtual Switches**.
 Select a host for the new vCenter Server Appliance.
 2. For the private network switch, select **Managed Physical Adapters**.
 The private network switch name ends with `-private`.
 3. Select **uplink1/vmnic2**, then click the **Close** icon ![Close icon](../../icons/close-icon.svg "Close") to delete the adapter.
 Click **OK**.